- What is the Difference Between a Strain and a Sprain?

 Manual or Self-Stretching

-Muscle tightness can likely occur after an injury which will affect your ability to move the joint/muscle as you had previously.
+A main focus after muscle strain is to help the patient heal with mobility.
+Muscle tightness can likely occur after an injury which will affect your ability to move the joint/muscle as you had previously and can contribute to re-injury.
 By assisting you in stretches proven to be beneficial for your specific injury, the stretches will help lengthen and loosen the muscles, ultimately increasing your flexibility and range of motion.
+Home exercises and self stretching are an important part of the treatment program!

-Perhaps one of the most important and beneficial parts of Physiotherapy, injury-related strengthening exercises ensure that your muscles do not become weak while the injury is healing.
+Perhaps one of the most important and beneficial parts of Physiotherapy, injury-related strengthening exercises ensure that you maintain strength in areas surrounding the injury and regain the strength in the involved muscle safely.
+Strength exercises are carefully progressed as the injured muscle heals.

-These exercises also help to strengthen your muscles to ensure you can get back to your previous activities/work sooner, as well as prevent any future injuries.
+Combining exercises to restore mobility and regain strength and function will get back to your previous activities and work sooner, as well as help to prevent any future injuries.

 When is it Time to See Our Physiotherapist?